Exploring Grenada, the Caribbean’s Island of Spice

 Amazingly I was greeted at the airport with a goody bag and a taste of the local rum, the latter of which I would become rather accustomed to by the end of the trip.
 I was booked in to stay at the cottages in the L’aux S’Epines area, the southernmost part of an island that checks in at just over 134 square miles; which to put in perspective, is more than four times smaller than the area of Greater London.
 This small island was to be my home for the week.

-Following a quick pitstop at the beautiful Concord Waterfalls we headed to the Belmont Estate, a 400 acre farm and plantation site complete with a restaurant serving the food produced on site.
-The freshness of the food is one thing I noticed consistently across the island, you can eat a great variety of meals without having to look for imports, for such a small island Grenada produces a whole wealth of food and it goes straight to the local restaurants.
+Following a quick pitstop at the beautiful Concord Waterfalls, we headed to the Belmont Estate, a 400 acre farm and plantation site complete with a restaurant serving the food produced on location.
+The freshness of the food is one thing I noticed consistently across the island, you can eat a great variety of meals without having to look for imports.
+For such a small island, Grenada produces a whole wealth of food and it goes straight to the local restaurants.

-Across on the Eastern coast is La Sagesse Hotel and a spot that would be one of my favourite meals of the trip, the location is perfectly nestled in La Sagesse Bay and was voted one of the ten most romantic sites in the entire of the Caribbean.
-Granted I was on a press trip with seven other journalists who I had previously never met but still, the sentiment remains!
-I ate the restaurant’s special, the Lambi Creole, a dish I had been meaning to try for the whole trip as it’s an island favourite and also something I had seldom come across.
-For those of you wondering, Lambi is a tropical marine mollusc more commonly known as Conch and it’s delicious.
+Across on the Eastern coast is La Sagesse Hotel and a spot that would be one of my favourite meals of the trip.
+The location is perfectly nestled in La Sagesse Bay and was voted one of the ten most romantic sites in the entire of the Caribbean.
+Granted, I was on a press trip with seven other journalists who I had previously never met but still, the sentiment remains!
+I ate the restaurant’s special, the Lambi Creole, a dish I had been meaning to try for the whole trip as it is an island favourite and also something I had seldom come across.
+For those of you wondering, Lambi is a tropical marine mollusc more commonly known as Conch and it is delicious.
 It was washed down with two particularly tasty rum punch, something I’d gotten used to ordering by this point having being laughed at for ordering a Bloody Mary the day before, how very British of me.

 I could sit here all day long writing about the food and the people because that is the core spirit of the island and for a place so small it has such a rich history.
 The Grenadians have, historically speaking, been through a lot and this shines through in their defiance, togetherness and positivity.
 It’s a real joy to be surrounded by the natives and I felt welcomed with open arms.
 The Spice Island is a place I couldn’t recommend highly enough.